IslamicRevival/IslamicRevival.github.io/content/blogging_theology/What_is_the_Greatest_Sin____shorts_by_Paul_Williams.md

 The greatest sin, according to a messenger of God, is worshipping anything other than the creator God.
 This is supported by several hadith references.

-**[00:00:00](https://www.youtube.com/watch?v=cC2nqEOhlbc&t=0)** In this video, a man asks a messenger of God what the greatest sin is.
+**[00:00:00](https://www.youtube.com/watch?v=cC2nqEOhlbc&t=0)**  a man asks a messenger of God what the greatest sin is.
 The messenger replies that the greatest sin is worshipping anything other than God, who created us.
 Several hadith references support this claim.

 ## Full transcript with timestamps